angular/protractor/docs/style-guide.md

 module.exports = UserPropertiesPage;
 ```

 * Why?
-One Page Object per file means there's only one class to export.
+One page object per file means there's only one class to export.

 ### Require all the modules at the top